faraji-ombonya/learning-javascript/README.md

 display the first and the last contact from the list.

-## MODULE 4: CONTROL FLOW – CONDITIONAL EXECUTION AND LOOPS
+## Module 4: Control Flow – Conditional Execution and Loops

 ### lab-conditional-execution